-In 1975, the first license since prohibition (1916-1927) for a private winery was granted in Canada, this was the birth of the Inniskillin winery in the province of Ontario.
-It is located on the Niagara Peninsula near the famous falls.
-It was previously a farm of the same name (which in turn was named after a Northern Irish town).
-In 1978 a new winery was built.
+In 1975, the first licence since Prohibition (1916-1927) was granted in Canada for a private winery, marking the birth of the Inniskillin Winery in the province of Ontario.
+It is located on the Niagara Peninsula near the famous Falls.
+There was previously a farm of the same name here (which in turn was named after a Northern Irish town).
+In 1978, a new winery was built.
 The two founders were Donald J. P. Ziraldo (born 1948) and Dr. Karl Kaiser (1941-2017), who came from Lower Austria.
-From the very beginning they focused on Niagara wines and subsequently planted the European Vitis vinifera vines Cabernet Franc, Chardonnay, Gamay, Merlot, Pinot Gris, Pinot Noir and Riesling, which are cultivated there today.
-European varieties and dry development were still an absolute novelty in Canada at that time.
-The winery thus founded the modern Canadian winegrowing industry.
-Karl Kaiser as cellar master initiated the production of the first Canadian ice wine from Vidal Blanc, which subsequently won many international awards.
+From the beginning, they focused on varietal wines from Niagara White and subsequently planted the European Vitis vinifera grapes Cabernet Franc, Chardonnay, Gamay, Merlot, Pinot Gris, Pinot Noir and Riesling, which are cultivated there today.
+European varieties and dry vinification were still an absolute novelty in Canada at that time.
+The winery thus established modern Canadian viticulture.
+As cellar master, Karl Kaiser initiated the production of the first Canadian ice wine from Vidal Blanc, which subsequently won many international prizes.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg